f3mshep/file_sentry/README.md

 First, make sure you have the latest version of Ruby installed.
 FileSentry was developed using Ruby 2.5.0, and might not work with older versions of Ruby.

-If you do not have Ruby installed, follow the instructions on this blog post to install rbenv and Ruby 2.5.0: [Setup Ruby On Rails on Ubuntu 16.04 Xenial Xerus](https://gorails.com/setup/ubuntu/16.04).
+If you do not have Ruby installed, you can find detailed instructions on my blog: [How to Install Ruby with rbenv](http://alexandrawright.net/posts/how_to_install_ruby_with_rbenv).

-Only install Ruby and rbenv as specified in the 'Installing Ruby' section.
-Don't forget to run

-    $ rbenv rehash

- after installing bundler!

 To install the gem, enter the following in your terminal of choice: